We provide a supportive environment where teachers can:

 A Vocational Education and Training (VET) specialist teacher, who is studying a Bachelor of Teaching (Applied Learning) or equivalent, is entitled to have one-line off teaching for study.

-As a DECYP teacher, you’ll receive 11 weeks of annual leave.
+As a DECYP teacher, you will receive 11.4 weeks of annual leave.
 On top of this, you can get the following paid leave:

 • Aboriginal cultural leave (up to five days per year)